The Best Photography Spots in Namibia

 7. Walvis Bay – Flamingos, Desert, and Ocean

-Photography Tips in Namibia:
+Tips for Photography in Namibia:

 Wide-angle lens – For the endless landscapes and starry skies.